spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.md

   - /docs/en/t-handling-data-publish-and-sync-scos
 ---

-Publish and Synchronization (P&S) allows exporting data from Spryker back end (Zed) to external endpoints.
+Publish and Synchronization (P&S) allows exporting data from Spryker backend (Zed) to external endpoints.
 The default external endpoints are Redis and Elasticsearch.
-The endpoints are usually used by the front end (Yves) or API (Glue).
+The endpoints are usually used by the frontend (Yves) or API (Glue).
-In this step-by-step tutorial, you will learn how P&S works and how to export data using a Hello World P&S module example.
+In this document, you will learn how P&S works and how to export data using a HelloWorld P&S module example.
 The module synchronizes the data stored in a Zed database table to Redis.
 When a record is changed, created or deleted in the table, the module automatically makes changes in Redis.

-## 1. Module and Table
+## 1. Module and table

 Follow the steps below to create the following: